 Since these are related styles, the chance to create something great by mixing them is quite high, and that's exactly what Ufomammut did.
 There is a strong psychedelic and mesmerizing atmosphere that haunts through the album and takes the main role frequently from the distorted sludge/doom heaviness by the assistance of catchy stoner themes.
 They really did their best to try all possibilites and to put out the maximum from this enjoyable mix.
 This is definitely a new, modern level of stoner/doom influenced by Electric Wizard and Sleep.
 There are some vocal sounds too even though it's basicly and instrumental album, but these sounding completely blurred and became the part of the psychedelic atmosphere.
 Like in the case of a concept album, the message lies in the intensiveness of the music, the song titles are there just to give a hint.
 Unlike at other arty bands who lately appeared in this style, this message lacks the forced intellectual background, it's only about impressions.
 That's partly correct about psychedelic/stoner rock too in general, Ufomammut only introduced another possible way of reinterpretation.

 On their previous EP "bortaS" the introducing atmosphere followed the music in the background and almost got lost because of the noisy and aggresive sound.
 Only had a role to confuse the listener, because it simply didn't fit to the music to create the desired contrast.
 Fortunately they avoided this little problem here, and their musical skills had some development too.
 The album has very enjoyable dirty sound, and lies somewhere between old school and doom influenced death metal.
 They operated mainly with mid speed, common slow downs and occasional hammerings, and their riffings are often including the heaviness and strong effect of death/doom.
-The general effect is still very intense and the common speed changes increasing this intensiveness.
+The main impression is still very intense and the common speed changes increasing this intensiveness.
 The vocal style is epic and inhuman, lies somewhere between growling and black metal styled vocals.
-The main feeling is very dark and unfriendly, but "Infera Destino" has plenty of exciting surprises by it's simple and diversive themes, and extented song lenghts for the lovers of musickness.
+The main feeling is very dark and unfriendly, but "Infera Destino" has plenty of exciting surprises by it's simple and diverse themes, and extented song lenghts for the lovers of musickness.
 It was definitely the best death metal record of the year and a promising start for the new millenia.

 Thursday, October 11, 2018